Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

+All privacy-preserving data variants are evaluated for data utility (\textit{ii}).
+For general utility, we use SDMetrics from SDV~\cite{sdv}.
+Specifically, we use Range Coverage, Boundary Adherence, Statistical Similarity and Correlation to check the extent to which each data variant differs from the original data in terms of general distributions.

-All data variants are evaluated for predictive performance (\textit{ii}) using the following methodology.
-We apply three classification algorithms (Random Forest~\cite{ho1998random}, XGBoost~\cite{chen2016xgboost} and Logistic Regression~\cite{logit}) using \textit{Scikit-learn}~\cite{pedregosa2011scikit}, to test all the privacy strategies.
+We also evaluate the predictive performance using the following methodology.
+We apply four classification algorithms (Random Forest~\cite{ho1998random}, XGBoost~\cite{chen2016xgboost}, Logistic Regression~\cite{logit} and Neural Network~\cite{NN}) using \textit{Scikit-learn}~\cite{pedregosa2011scikit}, to test all the privacy strategies.
 Final models for each algorithm are chosen based on a 2*5-fold cross-validation estimation of the evaluation scores for models based on a grid search method.
-We also obtain performance results on test data -- 20\% of the original data set instances.
+We also obtain performance results on test data -- 20\% of the original data set.
 Table~\ref{tab:algorithms} summarises this information.

 The effectiveness of predictive performance will be evaluated using AUC (Area Under the ROC Curve)~\cite{weng2008new}.
 We also apply statistical tests using Bayes Sign Test~\cite{Benavoli2017} to evaluate the significance of our experimental results.
 We use the percentage difference between each pair of solutions as $\frac{R_a - R_b}{R_b} * 100$ where $R_a$ is the solution under comparison and $R_b$ is the baseline solution.
 In this context, ROPE (Region of Practical Equivalence)~\cite{kruschke2015bayesian} is used to specify an interval ([-1\%, 1\%]) where the percentage difference is considered equivalent to the null value.
 Thus, \textit{1)} if the percentage difference of the specified metric between solutions \textit{a} and \textit{b} (baseline) is greater than 1\%, solution \textit{a} outperforms \textit{b} (win); \textit{2)} if the percentage difference is within the specified range, they are of practical equivalence (draw); and \textit{3)} if the percentage difference is less than -1\%, the baseline outperforms solution \textit{a} (lose).